Sparky015/AstralEngine/README.md

 > ### Operating System Support
-> Ayla supports use on macOS and Windows.
+> Ayla supports use on macOS and Windows on 64-bit systems.
 There are no plans for any operating system
 > outside of that.
 CMake is used as for the build system to support
 > cross-platform building, which also supports creating project files for IDEs like Visual Studio
 > and Xcode.
+>
+> Windows:
+>1.
+Download CMake
+>2.
+Download Visual Studio 2022
+>3.
+Run 'GenerateVisualStudioProject.bat' in the root directory of the engine
+>4.
+Open the generated .sln file
+>5.
+Set the platform to x64
+>6.
+Compile and Run through Visual Studio
+>
+>
+> MacOS:
+>1.
+Download CMake
+>2.
+Download Xcode.
+>3.
+Run 'GenerateXcodeProject.sh' in the root directory of the engine
+>4.
+Open the generated .xcodeproj file
+>5.
+Compile and Run through Xcode

 ###